zinzloun/THM_WriteUP/README.md

     sc stop lanmanworkstation
     sc config lanmanworkstation start= disabled

 Then reboot the server.
-Wait a couple of minutes and connect back to the server. <b>If you use Remmina, sice it requires Netlogon service, it will fail.
+Wait a couple of minutes and connect back to the server. <b>If you use Remmina so far, since it requires Netlogon service to be active on the host, it will fail.
 The only tool that works is Rdesktop</b>:

     rdesktop -u support.it 10.200.95.35